 Cami was raised in Lake Tahoe from birth until 8 years old than moved to Alpine County (Woodfords), where she stayed until college.
 She returned after college, with her husband, and raised 4 wonderful children in Alpine County (Woodfords), three daughters and one son.
 Cami and her husband run a 24 hours tow business and have for over 28 years.
 Cami has been a mentor for Tahoe Family and Youth for the past four years.
 Currently Cami has 2 young girls that she mentors on a weekly basis.
 Cami has a true love for the Sierra Nevada and the Tahoe Region.
 Cami has been exploring the back country on horseback/hiking/kayaking for my entire life, including completing the entire Tahoe Rim trail two years ago.
 Cami does an amazing job handling the Alliances finances almost entirely on her own, quite an amazing feat.

-Carley is a Truckee local, born and raised, whose interest in the ecosystem in the Sierra Nevada Mountains drew her back to Truckee after earning a B.S. in Environmental Sciences with an emphasis in Biological Sciences from the University of California, Berkeley a couple years ago.
-Carley’s experience ranges from conducting her undergraduate thesis on the growth patterns and responses of phytoplankton in Lake Tahoe, to interning for the Town of Truckee in the Engineering Department, to investigating and quantifying the fungal associations of plants as a part of a climate change biodiversity shift project, to being a laboratory scientist in the microbiology and wet chemistry laboratories at an environmental testing facility.
+Carley is a Truckee local, born and raised, whose love for the Sierra Nevada mountains drew her back to Truckee after earning a B.S. in Environmental Sciences with an emphasis in Biological Sciences from the University of California, Berkeley.
+Carley’s experience ranges from conducting her undergraduate thesis on the growth patterns and responses of phytoplankton in Lake Tahoe, to interning for the Town of Truckee Engineering Department, to investigating and quantifying the fungal associations of plants as a part of a climate change biodiversity shift project, to being a laboratory scientist in the microbiology and wet chemistry laboratories at an environmental testing facility.
 In the mix, she also served as a Sierra Nevada AmeriCorps Partnership member at the UC Davis Tahoe Environmental Research Center.
-She strongly believes in the benefit this program brings to the communities of the Sierra Nevada and is excited to be working with the program, and the Alliance, again.
+She strongly believes in the benefit the SNAP program brings to the Sierra and is excited to be working with the program and the Alliance again.
 Outside of work, Carley can be found downhill or backcountry skiing, horseback riding, hiking, or simply spending time at one of the local lakes.